Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 If you travel to Rome this month you can enjoy one of the most spectacular events of the Eternal City: the Roman Carnival, which usually coincides with the second half of February.
 You will see how the main streets are filled with color and excitement and you will find a multitude of festive parades with their Roman characters.

-Do you know where it comes from?
+Do you know where its origin comes from?

 The Roman Carnival was for centuries a big event for the Roman population, in which everything was allowed: orgies, luxurious meals, sacrifices and masked dances.
 During these days, slaves were freed from their obligations and changed their role to that of their owners.